 Premature menopause.
 This may happen with ovarian failure before the age of 40.
 It may be linked to smoking, radiation exposure, chemotherapy, or surgery that impairs the ovarian blood supply.
 Premature ovarian failure is also called primary ovarian insufficiency.

 Surgical menopause.
-This may happen if 1 or both ovaries are removed.
+This may happen if one or both ovaries are removed.
 It may happen after radiation of the pelvis that includes the ovaries.
 This leads to sudden menopause.
 This can cause more severe symptoms than menopause that happens over time.

 These are the most common symptoms of menopause.
 Each person may experience symptoms differently.
 Some have fewer and less severe symptoms.
 Other people have more frequent and stressful ones.
 The signs and symptoms of menopause may include:

 Hot flashes or flushes are the most common symptom of menopause.
 These are sudden, brief increases in body temperature.
 This can happen many times a day.
 Often hot flashes start before a person’s last period.
 For most people, hot flashes occur for 2 years or less.
 A small number of people have hot flashes for more than 2 years.
 These flashes seem to be linked to decreasing levels of estrogen.
 Hot flashes vary in how often and severe they are for each person.

 A hot flash may cause a faster heart rate.
 This causes sudden sweating as the body tries to reduce its temperature.
 A hot flash may occur with heart palpitations and dizziness.